Madison Dentists Explain The 5 Types of Veneers

 4. Palatal Veneers

-Palatal veneers are generally constructed out of gold, but you can also get them manufactured out of porcelain or composite materials.
-These veneers are designed specifically for the treatment and management of tooth wear and are applied to the inside of your upper teeth.
+Palatal veneers are typically constructed with gold, with porcelain or composite materials as additional options.
+Palatal veneers are designed specifically for the treatment and management of tooth wear and are applied to the inside of your upper teeth.

 5. Non-Permanent Veneers

-Non-permanent veneers, also called temporary veneers, are typically used before porcelain veneers are placed or when you want easily removable veneers when needed.
+Non-permanent veneers, also called temporary veneers, are typically used before porcelain veneers are placed or when you want easily removable veneers.
 Non-permanent veneers are made from a flexible type of resin material or plastic.
-This veneer is often used as a temporary solution to shape your teeth until your permanent veneers are ready for fitment.
+Removable veneers are often a temporary solution to shape your teeth until your permanent veneers are ready for fitment.

 Veneers Dentist in Madison, WI

 Whether you want to improve your smile with porcelain veneers or bonded veneers, our Madison cosmetic dentistry service will help you achieve your dream smile.
-We’ll go over and help you choose which type of veneer is best suitable for your unique case.
+We’ll help you choose the most suitable type of veneer for your unique case.
 Get the smile you’ve always wanted and gain newfound confidence with veneers from our Madison area dental clinic.